jrbarclay37/TSLA-Forecasting/README.md

 The analysis is separated into three categories:

-1. **Data Collection** - scraping user comments from Reddit using PRAW and collecting TSLA's daily closing prices from Yahoo Finance.
+**1. Data Collection** - scraping user comments from Reddit using PRAW and collecting TSLA's daily closing prices from Yahoo Finance.

-2. **Sentiment Analysis** - engineering scores from user comments to measure investor sentiment.
+**2. Sentiment Analysis** - engineering scores from user comments to measure investor sentiment.

-3. **Forecasting** - predicting the future price of TSLA using technical indicators and features from sentiment analysis.
+**3. Forecasting** - predicting the future price of TSLA using technical indicators and features from sentiment analysis.

 ## Data Collection